© Fantasy Flight Games

 |TV series||Season 2|

-At nearly eighty years old, he is frail with a bad hip, causing him to have trouble walking.
+At nearly eighty years old, Cressen is frail with a bad hip, causing him to have trouble walking.
 He has wrinkly, thin skin and trembling hands.

-When Robert gave Dragonstone to Stannis, Maester Cressen followed him to the ancient stronghold.
-As a Maester is sworn to advise and serve a specific castle, regardless of changes in control of that holding, this is very uncommon.
+When Robert Baratheon gave Dragonstone to Stannis, Maester Cressen followed him to the ancient stronghold.
+As a maester is sworn to advise and serve a specific castle, regardless of changes in control of that holding, this is very uncommon.

 A Clash of Kings

-After Stannis declares himself king he sends out messengers to get support for his claim.
-He is not very successful.
-Only the vassals of Dragonstone support him.
-The lords of the Stormlands support Stannis' younger brother Renly Baratheon who has claimed the throne as well.
+After Stannis declares himself king he unsuccessfully sends messengers to gather support for his claim, with only the vassals of Dragonstone supporting him.
+The lords of the Stormlands support Stannis' younger brother, Renly Baratheon, who has claimed the throne as well.

 Maester Cressen advises Stannis to ally with the Starks and the Arryns.
 Stannis says that those crowning Robb Stark are committing treason.
-Stannis' Queen, Lady Selyse, urges Stannis to rely solely on R'hllor and says that according to Melisandre, Renly will die soon.
-Maester Cressen thinks that Selyse suggested that Stannis have Renly assassinated and is shocked because Stannis seems to listen to this advice.
+Stannis's queen, Lady Selyse, urges Stannis to rely solely on R'hllor and says that according to Melisandre, Renly will die soon.
+Cressen thinks that Selyse suggested that Stannis have Renly assassinated and is shocked because Stannis seems to listen to this advice.
 He blames Melisandre for this and plans to kill her.

-At dinner he poisons her wine.
-Melisandre seems to sense this and suggests to Maester Cressen to throw the wine away but Cressen insists that they share the cup.
-Melisandre drinks half but is unaffected.
-Maester Cressen drinks the other half and dies.
+At dinner Cressen poisons Melisandre's wine.
+She seems to sense this and suggests to Cressen to throw the wine away, but Cressen insists that they share the cup.
+Melisandre drinks half, but is unaffected.
+Cressen drinks the other half and dies.